 Mission Statement

-We aim to increase the use of painting and other visual art media as a healing and therapeutic tool in hospitals and senior homes while empowering youth to be leaders and take control of their volunteering experience.
+We aim to increase the use of painting and other visual art media as a healing tool in hospitals and senior homes while empowering youth to be leaders and take control of their volunteering experience.

 We want to empower students to be more engaged and confidently take control of their volunteering experience by leading art sessions*.
 In addition, we want to empower the elderly in senior homes to combat ageism and show that they are capable of learning new skills like painting and also for patients to have the strength and emotional resilience to recover by taking advantage of the healing properties of art.